 Are Honors College requirements to be completed in addition to my regular degree requirements?

 Honors College courses often do double duty by completing an Honors requirement and a general or distributive requirement in the home college/school.
-For instance, the fall first year seminar, HCOL 085, currently fills the university's Foundational Writing and Information Literacy Requirement, as well as the humanities requirement for students in the College of Arts and Sciences.
-A number of the HCOL 086 seminars fill Diversity 1 and Diversity 2 requirements, and a number of sophomore seminars fulfill diversity requirements or sustainiability requirements.
-In some cases, HCOL courses are electives.
+For instance, the fall first year seminar, HCOL 1000, currently fills the university's Foundational Writing and Information Literacy Requirement, as well as the humanities requirement for students in the College of Arts and Sciences.
+A number of the HCOL 1500 seminars fill Diversity 1 and Diversity 2 requirements, and a number of sophomore seminars fulfill diversity requirements or sustainability requirements.
+In some colleges or majors, Honors College courses can fulfill major or minor requirements, or they can also be electives.
 For most students, completing HCOL requirements presents little or no difficulty.
 For students in highly prescribed majors, engineering, and some health sciences, for instance, careful planning and advising is required, but it is possible for students in even the most structured majors to successfully complete HCOL requirements.

 Will belonging to the Honors College limit the courses I take or activities I take part in?